 Regional Investment Opportunities

-RIO funding has been invested in land, sea and air projects.
-These projects will result in job creation, enhance regional economic development opportunities, increase infrastructure resilience and help regional economies thrive.
+RIO funding has been invested in land, sea and air projects which will create jobs, enhance regional economic development opportunities, increase infrastructure resilience and help regional economies thrive.

-In February 2020, approximately $190 million of funding was announced for projects across New Zealand, including:
+In February 2020, funding of approximately $190 million was announced for projects across New Zealand, including:

-In May 2020, unallocated funding from this allocation was refocused as part of the Provincial Growth Fund (PGF) reset.
+In May 2020, any funding from this announcement which was still unallocated was reprioritised as part of the Provincial Growth Fund (PGF) reset.

 Read the Regional Investment Opportunities announcement: